 Gluten-free buckwheat, mushroom and rocket salad

 I created this gluten-free salad last year, after being inspired by Slovenian cuisine.
 The main ingredient in this salad is buckwheat which is naturally gluten-free and high in protein.
-I decided to use a variety of vegetables for this to balance the earthiness of buckwheat and the final result was a tasty and really satisfying salad that makes a great lunch for your work.
+I decided to use a variety of vegetables for this to balance the earthiness of buckwheat and the final result was a tasty and really satisfying meal that makes a great lunch for your work.

 Roasted Butternut Squash and Puy Lentil Warm Salad